turingtechPK/front-end-test-beginner/README.md

 # Frontend Hiring Test - HTML,CSS,Framework (Beginner)

 This test is a part of our hiring process at TuringTech for the Frontend Engineer position.
 It should take you between 4 to 6 hours, depending on your experience, to implement the minimal version.
+You can do this test in plain HTML and CSS.
+This test is for students who're applying for internship or fresh graduates without prior web development experience.

 ## Performance Criteria

-You need to perform this task by creating a new VueJs/Angular/React project while writing custom HTML and CSS.
-You can however choose to do this without using a framework as well ONLY in case you are not comfortable with the above frameworks.
-Your performance will be judged on the basis of following:

 - Matching of your task with the design.
-- Project structure according to the framework
+- Project structure and files.
-- Components created for different UI blocks (Header, Sidebar, etc)
+- Components/Elements created for different UI blocks (Header, Sidebar, etc)
-- Reusable components created for similar UI blocks.
+- Reusable components/elements created for similar UI blocks.
 - Time is taken to deliver the task.

 Download the AdobeXD file for design: